• Skip to Content

 All graduate programs in the John Chambers College of Business and Economics require that enrolled students maintain a minimum cumulative GPA of 3.0 in coursework applied toward their degree program, as outlined in the specific academic program of study.
 Students must also have a minimum cumulative GPA of 3.0 to earn a graduate degree from their respective program.

 The 30-hour online program is comprised of ten courses that collectively expose students to data uses to facilitate business operations and decision making.
-The introductory course (BUDA 510) helps students understand the role of data analytics in the context of business.
-The next set of courses (BUDA 515 and BUDA 520) covers the collection of data as well as the building, manipulation and management of large databases.
-This is followed by a set of courses (BUDA 525, BUDA 530, BUDA 535, BUDA 540, BUDA 545 and BUDA 550) that cover analytical tools that can be applied to the large databases, including statistical, data mining, visualization, and simulation modeling tools.
+The overview course (BUDA 510) helps students understand the role of data analytics in the context of business.
+The BUDA 515 and 520 courses cover the collection of data as well as the design and management of databases.
+A large set of courses (BUDA 525, BUDA 530, BUDA 535, BUDA 540, BUDA 545 and BUDA 550) covers analytical tools that can be applied to data sets, including statistical, data mining, visualization, and simulation modeling tools.
 Formal coursework concludes with a capstone course (BUDA 555) that requires students to take the knowledge and skills built in the previous nine courses and apply them to a real-world business problem.
-Throughout all ten courses, there will be an overarching emphasis on 1) the application of data analytics to a business context, and 2) the ethical issues surrounding the collection and use of data.
+Throughout all ten courses, there will be an overarching emphasis on the application of data analytics to a business context.
 The MS in BUDA program also has two virtual residency requirements.
 The first residency will occur at the front-end of the program.
 Students will meet and interact with faculty and staff associated with the MS in BUDA program, as well as their fellow students.
 This will also provide an opportunity to cover the logistics of the program and build networking capacity.
 The second residency will occur at the end of the program.
-This residency will include presentations by student teams of their capstone project and a recognition/celebratory event surrounding completion of the program.
+This residency will include presentations by student teams of their capstone project.

 Course List